lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

 discoiquuid: 301f7a0b-5527-4aac-b731-bfc145fed0c0
 ---

-# Guide to Accelerate Downloads from Brand Portal {#guide-to-accelerate-downloads-from-brand-portal}
+# Speed up the Brand Portal downloads {#guide-to-accelerate-downloads-from-brand-portal}

-Brand Portal supports the Accelerated download of large asset files by integrating with IBM Aspera Connect, which is an install-on-demand application.
-The application uses proprietary technology to remove TCP overheads and helps improve transfer speed for files, thus ensuring enhanced download experience.
-Users distributed across geographies, experiencing high latency, can also benefit from this capability.
+Brand Portal allows enhancing the download performance of large asset files by integrating with IBM Aspera Connect, which is an install-on-demand application.
+The application uses proprietary technology to remove TCP overheads and helps improve transfer speed of the asset files.
+This integration ensures enhanced download experience.

 >[!NOTE]
 >
->IBM Aspera Connect enables speedy download of large asset files from Brand Portal and shared links, but download speed may vary depending on factors such as network bandwidth, server latency, and geographical location of clients.
+>Download speed varies for users as it depends upon factors such as network bandwidth, server latency, and geographical location of clients.

-To configure specific tenants for accelerated file download, administrators **[!UICONTROL Enable Download Acceleration]** (which is disabled by default)from **General Settings** in the administrative tools panel.

 If enabled, Brand Portal users can significantly reduce the time taken to download the desired asset files from Brand Portal or through Shared link by installing the Aspera Connect client.